hyosung11/Launch-School/Courses/journal.md

 11:16 Starting to study today.
 I was looking at articles about increasing soccer stamina and can use shuttle runs and stop and gp sprinting around a soccer field as training methods.

 12:00 Working through context loss and solutions.
 Time to eat lunch.

+12:18 After short lunch of bagels with fixings, back to work on the study guide.
+I put the interview assessmen in my calendar for Wednesday.